yuriylesyuk/scala-salad/README.md

 Angular
 Derby

-The project is meant to be a step-by-step-no-steps-missed walkthrough to create a generic but useful setup for multi-tier web-based Scala application, using  Derby as a database backend, Slick as an FRM toolkit and argonaut as a Json processor.
+The scala-salad project is a complete step-by-step walkthrough that defines a functionally complete set of components for a lightweight multi-tier web application.

+The server side exposes services using REST/JSON.
+Lift is the web framework, used for the stack.
+DerbyDB is selected as a database back-end.
+The code uses two JSON processing frameworks: Lift JSON and Argonaut.
+My experience is that lift-json is a solid piece of engineering, but Argonaut implementation is more elegant.
+Slick is selected as an FRM framework.

+The client side is written in Angular2.
+The important intentional decision was to use TypeScript for the client implementation, as TypeScript makes the usage of functional idioms so much easier and supports many FP constructs on a language level.
+An ability to write type-safe code, even with existing limitations of the type system,  facilitates a better quality of the code.

 ## Tools Used